-Samsung’s fancy Galaxy S8 and Galaxy S8+ have a lot to offer.
-Even with fast and wireless charging, you may still encounter battery life problems.
-If so, here are over 10 tips to fix it and enjoy the best experience possible.
+The Samsung Galaxy S8 and Galaxy S8+ have a lot to offer along with pretty decent battery life.
+Even with fast and wireless charging though, you may still encounter battery life problems.
+Or it isn’t lasting as long as expected.
+If so, here are over 10 tips to fix bad Galaxy S8 battery life.

 How to Fix Bad Galaxy S8 and Galaxy S8+ Battery Life

 Out of the box, these phones have tons of options, controls, and settings that you can change for an improved experience.
 We’ll be going over all of that and more here.
 They also have some battery saving features or modes built into Android 7.0 Nougat, so take advantage of those.
 These tips will help you squeeze more battery life out of your phone or find what’s draining it.